andrecossa5/nf-pgp-perturbseq/README.md

 BULK DNA libraries

-- Extract GBC reads (<=1 mismatch from DNA anchor sequence) observed >1 read.
+- Extract GBC reads (<=1 mismatch from DNA anchor sequence).
 - Graph-based correction.
-Unique GBC sequences are clustered and read counts from degenerate sequences are passed to the "correct" ones.
+Unique GBC sequences (>1 read) are clustered and read counts from degenerate sequences are passed to the "correct" ones.
+Spikeins are removed and resulting GBC sequences are filtered (read_counts > bulk_min_n_reads).
 - Reference GBC pool construction.
 A reference GBC whitelist is obtained from all samples.
 - (Optional) clone calling step from bulk DNA.
 Two methods implemented: a. uses spike-ins information, and b. does not, relying on distributional properties of the GBC-sequences read counts only.

-Note: MOI of lentiviral infection must be very low (e.g., <=.1) to retrieve clones from bulk DNA-sequencing, to ensure one GBC --> one clone.
+Note: MOI of lentiviral infection must be very low (e.g., <= 0.1) to retrieve clones from bulk DNA-sequencing, to ensure one GBC <--> one clone.

 SC libraries (10X and GBC reads)